Get Inspired: How to get into Triathlon

 Karl Hunt went from faking asthma attacks in races at school and weighing in at over 17 stone, to representing Great Britain in the 40-44 age group at the Sprint team World Triathlon Final in just five years.

-Great Britain has a proud history of triathlon success, with Yorkshire-born brothers Alistair and Jonny Brownlee currently ruling the roost at Olympic level after winning gold and bronze in London respectively.
+Great Britain has a proud history of triathlon success, with Yorkshire-born brothers Alistair and Jonny Brownlee currently ruling the roost at Olympic level after winning gold and silver in Rio respectively.

 Triathlon England's Go Tri scheme is a fun way to get a taste of the sport without breaking the bank.
 You'll also find training advice and tips about transitioning from one discipline to another on their website.
 Local pool-based races are a great introduction to the sport if you are a first timer.